philfitch-401-advanced-javascript/alchemy-fsjs-fall-2019/curriculum/class-18/lab/README.md

 # LAB: Socket.io

-Create an event driven application that "distributes" the responsibility for logging to a **separate server** via Socket.io , using only events to trigger logging based on activity.
+Create an event driven application that "distributes" the responsibility for reading, writing, and capitalizing a file to a **separate applications** via Socket.io.

 ## Before you begin

 Refer to *Getting Started*  in the [lab submission instructions](../../../reference/submission-instructions/labs/README.md) for complete setup, configuration, deployment, and submission instructions.

 ## Getting Started